 As wholly owned subsidiaries of GGH, InvestProperty Group, LLC ("IPG") and Algodon Global Properties, LLC ("AGP") operate as holding companies that invest in, develop and operate global real estate and other lifestyle businesses such as wine production and distribution, golf, tennis, and restaurants.
 GGH operates its properties through its ALGODON® brand.
 IPG and AGP have invested in two ALGODON® brand projects located in Argentina.
-The first project is Algodon Mansion, a Buenos Airesbased luxury boutique hotel property that opened in 2010 and is owned by the Company's subsidiary, The Algodon - Recoleta, SRL ("TAR").
+The first project is Algodon Mansion, a Buenos Aires-based luxury boutique hotel property that opened in 2010 and is owned by the Company's subsidiary, The Algodon - Recoleta, SRL ("TAR").
 The second project is the redevelopment, expansion and repositioning of a Mendoza-based winery and golf resort property now called Algodon Wine Estates ("AWE"), the integration of adjoining wine producing properties, and the subdivision of a portion of this property for residential development.
-GGH also holds a 79% ownership interest in its subsidiary Gaucho Group, Inc. ("GGI") which began operations in 2019 for the distribution and sale of high-end luxury fashion and accessories through an e-commerce platform.
-On March 20, 2020, the Company formed a wholly-owned subsidiary, Bacchus Collection, Inc., which is still in the concept stage for the production of elegant wine and bar essentials.
+GGH also holds a 79% ownership interest in its subsidiary Gaucho Group, Inc. ("GGI") which began operations in 2019 for the manufacture, distribution and sale of high-end luxury fashion and accessories through an e-commerce platform.
+On June 14, 2021, the Company formed a wholly-owned subsidiary, Gaucho Ventures I - Las Vegas, LLC ("GVI"), and on June 17, 2021, Gaucho Group Holdings, Inc announced the signing of an agreement between GVI and LVH Holdings LLC ("LVH") to develop a project in Las Vegas, Nevada.
+As of December 31, 2021, the Company had contributed total capital of \$7.0 million to LVH and received 396 limited liability company interests, representing an 11.9% equity interest in LVH.
+See Note 14 - Related Party Transactions for additional details.